Aliceviccajee/bottega/README.md

 ````
 ansible-vault edit trellis/group_vars/development/vault.yml
 ````
-When prompted, supply the Lunar base theme encryption password.
+When prompted, supply the Bottega theme encryption password.

 * Ensure that the site name matches the one defined in /trellis/group_vars/development/wordpress_sites.yml.
 For example:
 ````